bloominstituteoftechnology/Algorithms/making_change/README.md

 To run the tests separately, run `python test_making_change.py -k small` in order to run jsut the small input test.
 Run `python test_making_change.py -k large` to execute just the large input test.
 If you want to run both tests, just run `python test_making_change.py`.

+You can also test your implementation manually by executing `python making_change.py [amount]`

 ## Hints

  * This problem can be thought of as a more difficult version of the climbing stairs problem.